edgarmolina22/edgar-molina-training-plan/README.md

 ## Database

-### Schema — 11 tables, 9 views, 13 indexes
+### Schema — 12 tables, 9 views, 15 indexes

 `activities.garmin_activity_id` is a `UNIQUE INTEGER` populated from the `.fit` filename (Garmin exports as `<id>.fit`).
-It is the cross-system primary key used by the JSON files and every DB-backed API endpoint.
+It is the cross-system primary key used by the JSON files and every DB-backed API endpoint. `activity_date` and `activity_datetime` are stored in **local time** (America/Los_Angeles), not UTC, so a Friday-evening ride lands on Friday in the plan view rather than Saturday.

 | Table | Cols | Contents |
 |-------|------|----------|